 Lest you start to think that all street artists are male, here we have La Nena, who is easily recognized by her image of the screaming woman from the 1950s.
 I imagine this is a commentary on how conventional gender roles can be restrictive to women.
 But my favorite work of hers is this little girl in a newspaper boat being carried away by ravens.

 I like to think that the girl is being carried away to a magical land where imagination can thrive.
 But maybe she’s just being carried away by some evil birds so they can eat her.
 Hard to tell!

 Another street artist with a strong personal style is Deih.
 His pieces look like something out of a comic book with science fiction elements and bright colors.
 This one above was my favorite of his works because I think the night-sky-skin look is going to be really big this fall.

-Lenny also taught me how to take this panoramic shot of one of Deih’s longer pieces.
-I did my best to follow her helpful instructions, but I’m not so hot with the different features on my iPhone. #imawriternotaphotographer
+I did my best to take this panoramic shot, but I’m not so hot with the different features on my iPhone. #imawriternotaphotographer